All Episodes

 That's basically Hillary Clinton.

-She's only got like these three word responses.
+She's only got like these three-word responses.

 Interesting, please print.

-Uh Hillary Clinton knew that the Russians and everybody else are already in her system.
+Hillary Clinton knew that the Russians and everybody else are already in her system.

-It's a very it's very interesting.
+It's very interesting.

 Interesting.

-So yes, uh yes, technically that's true.
+So yes, yes, technically that's true.

 They're ready to rush in and seize Putin's facilities right now.

-That's what it's gonna be.
+That's what it's going to be.

-January you've waited for this for so long.
+You've waited for this for so long.

 He just did it as a joke.

-It's his legacy the rest of his legacy is in tatters.
+The rest of his legacy is in tatters.

-Uh Putin uh ought to actually be packing his bags because this time this time Putin the Putin crossed a red line that runs right through John Podesta's email inbox and there is no backing down from that.
+Putin, who's busy singing Blueberry Hill in a karaoke bar with Turkey's president and Basha Assad right now, Putin ought to actually be packing his bags because this time, this time, Putin crossed a red line that runs right through John Podesta's email inbox, and there is no backing down from that.

-World War Three, January nineteenth.
+World War III, January 19th.

 Don't miss it.